Loading Events

 Speaker:

-5. LTC-Acute Collaboration: leveraging Nurse Lead Outreach Team towards improving Long Term Care Staff Capacity, Toronto, Ontario
+5. LTC-Acute Collaboration: Leveraging Nurse Lead Outreach Team Towards Improving Long Term Care Staff Capacity, Toronto, Ontario

 This session explores how purposeful collaboration, clinical innovation, and value-based strategies can improve care for long-term care (LTC) residents through the Nurse-Led Outreach Team (NLOT).
 It will demonstrate how partnerships between acute care and LTC strengthen workforce capacity, reduce avoidable emergency department (ED) transfers, and improve resident and family outcomes.
 The session will highlight how nurse-led outreach and shared clinical training models build sustainable, community-centered care.